Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

         The source stores the barcode to be detected and all related data.

-    3. To provide camera preview images, define a camera preview event handler for the `Preview` event of the [Tizen.Multimedia.Camera](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class and create an instance of that class:
+    3. To provide camera preview images, define a camera preview event handler for the `Preview` event of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class and create an instance of that class:

-        ```
+        ```csharp
         /// Define a camera preview event handler
         static void PreviewCallback(object sender, PreviewEventArgs e)
         {